 Trigger (Weedkiller)

 Trigger weedkiller contains MCPA, which may cause fatigue, hormone issues, or breathing irritation.
-Avoid for 8 weeks, use natural alternatives, and support detox.

-🌿 What is Trigger (Weedkiller)?
+🌿 What Is Trigger (Weedkiller)?

 -